vladysor/SensEdu/docs/projects/weather-station.md

 Humidity affects cloud formation the most.
 If it is high, the possibility of cloud formation is higher, increasing the likelihood of precipitation.

 ### Atmospheric pressure
 [**Atmospheric or air pressure**](https://iere.org/how-does-the-air-pressure-affect-the-weather/) is the force exerted by the weight of air above a given point.
-As everything else regarding weather, the pressure is also not uniform accross the Earth, and these differences kickstart every atmospheric movement.
-It is important to understand the difference between **high-pressure** (anticyclones) and **low-pressure** (cyclones) system in order to understand the weather conditions.
+As everything else regarding weather, the pressure is also not uniform across the Earth, and these differences drive atmospheric motion.
+It is important to understand the difference between **high-pressure** (anticyclones) and **low-pressure** (cyclones) systems in order to understand the weather conditions.
 High air pressure indicates that air is descending.
-As it sinks, it gets warmer and dryer, preventing forming of clouds and leading to clear skies and pleasent weather with calm winds.
+As it sinks, it gets warmer and drier, preventing cloud formation and leading to clear skies and pleasant weather with calm winds.
 Low air pressure indicates ascending air which is getting colder with height leading to condensation, cloud formation and precipitation.

 The difference in air pressure between different locations creates a pressure gradient force, which drives air from areas of high pressure towards the area of low pressure.
 This movement is actually wind.
 The greater the difference between two points, the stronger the winds.